rsvim/rfc/6-ColoringSystem.md

 1. Has great performance, slower than Vim's regex-based engine, but provide more accurate tokens (it support syntax scope).
 2. Popular and widely used by many editors.
 3. TextMate has the rust implementation [syntect](https://github.com/trishume/syntect).
-4. Both vim's syntax engine and TextMate are regex-based, and they have a error-tolerant result when parsing partial of the source code text file, which helps a lot for performance.
-For example, when user opens a very big source code file (500 MB), and let's say the syntax engine needs 3 seconds to parse the while source code text, it can block the user editing.
-And on every user insertion/deletion operation, it also make the editor laggy/slow.
-But we can improve the speed by parsing only part of the source code text, the part that shows in the window instead of the whole file.
-Even the parsing result is not 100% correct, the results can still match some keywords/string literals/variables, and give some colors.
-This is a trade-off between correctness and performance.
-As a visual dessert for the eyes, this features/services can be downgraded in exchange for better performance.
+4. Both vim's syntax engine and TextMate are regex-based, and they have a error-tolerant result when parsing partial of the source code text file, which helps a lot for real world typing.
+When users are typing, in most of the time, the text content is actually error-compiled, because users still not finish their typing yet.
+So in real world editing, most of the time, the text content is wrong from the language parser's perspective.
+In such cases, regex-based engines can still recognize some keywords/constants, and provide a downgraded visual effect.

 Cons: